-Most expats who send their children to the international schools have costs for schooling reimbursed by their employer.
-This is reflected in the annual tuition fees: depending on the particular school and grade enrolled in, they range from 170,000 CZK to 520,000 CZK.
-The good news is that you may be at the lower end of this scale if your employer does not compensate you for tuition as you could be eligible for a discount on tuition fees.
+Many expats who send their children to an international school have the costs reimbursed by their employer.
+This is reflected in the annual tuition fees: depending on the school and grade, they range from 170,000 CZK to 520,000 CZK (7,600 USD to 23,300 USD) a year.
+If your employer does not compensate you for tuition, the good news is that you may be at the lower end of this scale as you could be eligible for a discount.

-In addition, Prague has ever-increasing numbers of private preschools and daycare centers.
+In addition, Prague has an ever-increasing number of private preschools and daycare centers.
 Most of the international schools listed above have preschool and kindergarten facilities and accept children from the age of two or three onwards.
-Alternatively, Prague has a number of other private international daycare centers, as well as Czech preschools which have a class in English or German.
+Alternatively, Prague has a several other private international daycare centers, as well as Czech preschools.

 We do our best to keep this article up to date.
 However, we cannot guarantee that the information provided is always current or complete.